projectcontour/contour/design/cors-configuration.md

 Under the same-origin policy, a web browser allows scripts contained on a web page to access data on another server, but only if both share the same origin.
 An origin is defined as a combination of URI scheme, host name, and port number.
 Thanks to same-origin policy, attacks like the one explained previously are prevented by the browser itself because `www.mybank.com` and `www.malicious-site.com` don't share the same origin.

 However, the way web applications are developed has evolved, and nowadays it’s very frequent to separate the frontend from the backend, deploying them independently.
-For instance, the frontend could be a Javascript single page application deployed on a CDN (`myfrontend.com`) and the backend, a microservices cluster deployed somewhere else (`mybackend.com`).
+For instance, the frontend could be a JavaScript single page application deployed on a CDN (`myfrontend.com`) and the backend, a microservices cluster deployed somewhere else (`mybackend.com`).

-As the Javascript application needs to send requests to the API exposed by the backend and they are hosted on different domains, the web browser will prevent any communication between them due to the same-origin policy.
+As the JavaScript application needs to send requests to the API exposed by the backend and they are hosted on different domains, the web browser will prevent any communication between them due to the same-origin policy.
 This is where CORS comes into play.

 ### CORS